KUALA LUMPUR - Malaysia's central bank has a response to those saying it needs to do more to spur home loans: houses simply aren't affordable.

 Najib has pledged to focus on boosting living standards when he tables next year's spending plan in parliament this month.
 He may announce an increase in the number of affordable homes built by state-linked companies, tax relief for private developers and subsidies for affordable home buyers, RHB Research Institute Sdn said last month.

-Banks are being "prudent and responsibleâ€ in providing finance to buyers, an association of Malaysia commercial lenders said in a statement this week.
+Filling the gap Banks are being "prudent and responsibleâ€ in providing finance to buyers, an association of Malaysia commercial lenders said in a statement this week.
 It was seeking to refute claims by developers that house buyers are finding it harder to obtain a housing loan and that approval times are increasing.

 Developers should instead be looking at their own industry, said Paul Selvaraj, secretary general of the Federation of Malaysian Consumers Associations.